my-devices/sdk/README.md

 my-devices.net is a great solution for secure remote support and maintenance, as well as for providing secure remote access to devices for end-users via web or mobile apps.

+Visit [my-devices.net](http://www.my-devices.net) to learn more and to register for a free account.
+Specifically, see the [Getting Started](http://www.my-devices.net/getstarted.html) page for information on how to use this SDK and the included WebTunnelAgent executable.

 ## About this SDK